 - Sugar - Granulated or caster sugar is used in this recipe.
 Caster sugar will dissolve that bit quicker when creamed with the butter, but as a standard regular white sugar is perfect.

-- Flour & baking powder- Plain flour is used with the addition of baking powder to provide lift to the batter creating a ligth sponge.
+- Flour & baking powder- Plain flour is used with the addition of baking powder to provide lift to the batter creating a light sponge.

 - Salt - Fine salt combats an overly sweet sponge and balances it.

-- Powdered icing sugar - Make sure to suft this before making the glaze so that there aren't any lumps in there.
+- Powdered icing sugar - Make sure to sift this before making the glaze so that there aren't any lumps in there.

 - Lemon juice - The perfect amount of juice to give a tart tang to the glaze.

-- Greek yogurt - Carrying on with the yogurt from the sponge batter, I've added it in the glaze to give the glaze a thicker, creamier finish.
+- Greek yogurt - Carrying on with the yogurt from the sponge batter, I've added it to the glaze to give the glaze a thicker, creamier finish.

 I can't wait for you to dive in to make these mini bundt cakes.
-I've got a couple of little tips regarding how to prepare your bundt pan, stop your blueberries from sinking and how to get the most out of your lemon zest.
-Read on for these invaluable pro-tips.
+I've got a couple of little tips regarding how to prepare your bundt pan, stop your blueberries from sinking, and how get the most out of your lemon zest.
+Read on for these invaluable pro tips.

 *Be sure to see the recipe card below for the full ingredients list & instructions!*

-1. Prepare the bundt pan and pre-heat the oven.
-There is always a little moment when bundt cakes have been baked and you take them out of the oven, flip the pan over onto a wire rack and hold your breath.
-Do the cakes pop right out, or have they stuck and only half sadly flops onto the cooling wrap.
+STEP 1.
+Prepare the bundt pan and pre-heat the oven.
+There is always a little moment when bundt cakes have been baked and you take them out of the oven, flip the pan over onto a wire rack, and hold your breath.
+Do the cakes pop right out, or have they stuck and only half sadly flops onto the cooling wrap?
 Preparation of your bundt pan is key!
-It's the same method that I use for all my madeleines recipes.
+It's the same method that I use for all my Madeleine Recipes.

 TIP: Prepare your bundt pan